mmckechney/SqlBuildManager/docs/massively_parallel.md

 Save a settings JSON file for the target compute environment.
 This step is optional, but is designed for reuse in subsequent commands and across multiple builds targeting the same environment.
 Each remote type has some variation of options, so use `sbm {remote type} savesettings -h` for specifics.
 You can also save sensitive information to Azure Key Vault by specifying a `--keyvault` value.

 ### **run**
-Single command used to execute by orchestrating the other commands decribed below. \
+Single command used to execute by orchestrating the other commands decribed below.
-_IMPORTANT:_ Currently only available for `sbm k8s`,  `sbm containerapp` and `sbm aci`

 ----

 ## Step-wide deployment
-(_note:_ the `run` command for k8s, containerapp and aci orchestrate this for you)
+(_note:_ the `run` command for orchestrates this for you)

 ### **prep**
 (named `prestage` for `sbm batch`) Creates the required Azure Blob storage container and uploads the package file and/or DACPAC so it is accessable to the compute resources.
 It will also configure any infrastructure templates and for Batch, will spin up the VMs in the node pool.
 The blob container is specfied by the `--jobname` parameter